maximbsb/GunClicker/Tutorial2_PopulatingObjectList.md

 ![image](https://github.com/maximbsb/GunClicker/assets/62714778/3a3dc0d5-dfda-459f-bf73-417f4599505e)

-Now if you create more ScriptableObjects and add them into the "Guns" list in the "GunCellSpawner" script, you should see more guns added into the list once you start the game!
+Now create more ScriptableObjects and add them into the "Guns" list in the "GunCellSpawner" script.
+When you start the game once again, you should see more guns are added into your list!

 https://github.com/maximbsb/GunClicker/assets/62714778/fd0f883c-951a-40eb-b38a-d12ea8c9e499

+In the next tutorial we will cover shooting guns and adding points that we get per shot.